 Wound Care With Saniderm

-What is the difference between wet healing and dry healing?
+What is dry healing?

 Dry healing was the early form of wound healing for many, many centuries.
 Long before bandages and wraps were created, dry healing seemed to be the most logical method for caring for a wound.
 In this case, the wound essentially appeared to heal itself.
 With exposure to open air, the body releases a plasma fluid which dries, hardens, and forms an exoskeleton of sorts.